Honolulu Zoo

 Honolulu Zoo, Oahu

-The Honolulu Zoo (view panorama) , located right across from popular Waikiki Beach on the island of Oahu, is home to hundreds of animals from around the world.
+The Honolulu Zoo (view panorama)×, located right across from popular Waikiki Beach on the island of Oahu, is home to hundreds of animals from around the world.
 Not only is it the largest zoo within a 2,300-mile radius, but it is also the only zoo in the U.S. that had its origins in a grant given by a king.

 Back in 1876, King Kalakaua made 300 acres of land available for lease.
 The Honolulu Zoo started out as a grand public park carved out of marshes and lagoons in this area, which was later named Queen Kapiolani Park.
 King Kalakaua did not only succeed in beautifying this park, but also used it to keep his personal collection of exotic birds and horses.
 The first animals, including a monkey, a honey bear and a few lion cubs, arrived in the early 1900s.

-Honolulu Zoo Overview
+Key Features of Honolulu Zoo

 Show Form